TaitMadsen/lisp-test-framework/README.md

 testframework-example-test.lisp provides usage examples, testing functions defined in testframework-example-src.lisp.
 The way this file is set up, it will run all tests automatically when loaded

-It is of note that the test and test-options functions expect their arguments to be quoted.
+It is of note that the test and test-options functions expect their first argument to be quoted.
 This allows the framework to print out inputs before evaluating them.

 A little about how it works:
 ---------------------------